hasibaust13/Library-Management-System-LMS-/README.md

-Library Management System is a system where information of everything that happens in a library is noted, arranged and managed.This Library Management System will be developed using Microsoft SQL Server.It’ll be suitable for automating a small or medium sized library.
+Library Management System is a system where information of everything that happens in a library is noted, arranged and managed.This Library Management System is developed using Microsoft SQL Server.It is suitable for automating a small or medium sized library.